This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Using a butter knife or the back of a spoon, spread a little bit of the paste in between every other leaf, until all the chili paste is used up.

-- Fold up the whole stack and place into a clean, sterile Mason or air-lock jar.
+- Fold up the whole stack and place into a clean, sterile Mason jar or fermenting crock.

-- Add pure water until the leaves are covered, then close the jar loosely.
+- Add pure water until the leaves are covered, then close the jar loosely, or use an airlock fermentation lid.